GP-GAN: Towards Realistic High-Resolution Image Blending: Introduction

-Recent researches have achieved significant progress in unsupervised learning with the rise of generative adversarial networks (GANs)~\cite{goodfellow2014generative, Denton/nips2015, Radford/iclr2016, arjovsky2017wasserstein}.
-GANs provide a framework for estimating the generative models via simultaneously training a generative model and a discriminative model in a zero-sum game.
-Natural images can be generated by the generator of GANs.
-Mirza~\etal~\cite{Mirza/arxiv/2014,Isola/cvpr2017} generalize the idea to a condition setting, so that it can be useful for broader applications like image inpainting~\cite{pathak2016context}.
-Although the existing methods could generate realistic images, they could only produce relative low-resolution and blurred images, which motivates us to come up with a solution to high-resolution conditional image generation by taking advantage of conditional GANs.
-Particularly, we aim at generating high-resolution well-blended images given composited ones, \ie image blending.
+Recent researches have achieved significant progress in modeling the distribution of realistic images with the rise of Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative, Denton/nips2015, Radford/iclr2016, arjovsky2017wasserstein}.
+Concretely, GANs provide a framework for estimating the distribution of natural images via simultaneously training a generator and a discriminator in a zero-sum game.
+The generator can produce natural images after training.
+Mirza~\etal~\cite{Mirza/arxiv/2014,Isola/cvpr2017} generalize the idea to a condition setting, which expands the usage of GANs into image-to-image applications like image inpainting~\cite{pathak2016context}.
+Inspired by the success of GANs in generating realistic images, we propose to employ GANs for overcoming the disadvantages of gradient-based image blending algorithms.
+Compared to these methods, GANs are much better at modeling the distribution of realistic images.
+However, it usually takes lots of computation and memory resources to generate high-resolution images with rich details and textures.